 1<p>Lorem ipsum <mark>dolor sit</mark> amet consectetur adipisicing elit.</p>

-• The <small> element defines smaller text.
+element defines small text.

 1<p>Lorem ipsum <small>dolor sit</small> amet consectetur adipisicing elit.</p>